SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 ```
-CHInterpretable >> smallintAdd [
+CInterpretable >> smallintAdd
 	^ 1 + 5
-]

-CHInterpreterTests >> testSmallIntAddPrimitive [
+CInterpreterTests >> testSmallIntAddPrimitive
 	self
 		assert: (self executeSelector: #smallintAdd)
 		equals: 6
-]
 ```

 ### Primitives Implementation

-In our first iteration we will not care about optimizing our evaluator, for which we had already and we will have tons of opportunities.
+In our first iteration, we will not care about optimizing our evaluator, for which we had already and we will have tons of opportunities.
 To have a simple implementation to work on, we execute the primitive after the method's frame creation, in the `visitMethodNode:` method.
 This way the primitive has a simple way to access the receiver and the arguments by reading the frame.
 We leave primitive failure management for our second iteration.

-Upon primitive method execution, we extract the primitive id from the pragma, get the selector of that id from the table, and use `perform:` method on the interpreter with that selector to execute the primitive.
+Upon primitive method execution, we extract the primitive id from the pragma, get the selector of that id from the table, and use the `perform:` method on the interpreter with that selector to execute the primitive.

 ```
-CHInterpreter >> executePrimitiveMethod: anAST [
+CInterpreter >> executePrimitiveMethod: anAST
 	| primitiveNumber |
 	primitiveNumber := anAST pragmas
 		detect: [ :each | each isPrimitive ]
 		ifFound: [ :aPragmaPrimitive | aPragmaPrimitive arguments first value ]
 		ifNone: [ self error: 'Not a primitive method' ].
 	^ self perform: (primitives at: primitiveNumber)
-]
 ```

 We also need to take care of sending the receiver and arguments of the message to the primitive, so it can manipulate them.

 ```
-CHInterpreter >> visitMethodNode: aMethodNode [
+CInterpreter >> visitMethodNode: aMethodNode
 	aMethodNode isPrimitive ifTrue: [
 		"Do not handle primitive failures for now"
 		^ self executePrimitiveMethod: aMethodNode ].
 	^ self visitNode: aMethodNode body
-]
 ```

 We define the primitive `primitiveSmallIntegerAdd` as follows:

 ```
-CHInterpreter >> primitiveSmallIntegerAdd [
+CInterpreter >> primitiveSmallIntegerAdd
 	| receiver argument |
 	receiver := self receiver.
 	argument := self argumentAt: 1.
 	^ receiver + argument
-]

-CHInterpreter >> argumentAt: anInteger [
+CInterpreter >> argumentAt: anInteger
   ^ self tempAt: (self currentMethod arguments at: anInteger) name
-]
 ```